uk-gov-mirror/ONSdigital.scalelink/docs/branch_and_deploy_guide.md

 ### Overview

 The deployment process is automated using [GitHub Actions][github-actions].
-This CI/CD pipeline is triggered upon merging changes into the `main` branch.
+This CI/CD pipeline is triggered upon pushing changes into the `main` branch.
 It is separated into two workflows: one for incrementing the version tag in GitHub and the other for deploying to PyPI.